-- An increase in our external research and development costs of \$10.5 million, which primarily consisted of: - Consistent with our previously stated plans to advance our immuno-oncology pipeline, we are investing in SRK-181, which we declared in early 2019 to be our next product candidate.
-The \$14.1 million increase in costs associated with SRK-181 includes manufacturing costs in preparation for our Phase 1 clinical trial as well as a one-time option fee owed upon its product candidate declaration, partially offset by: - o \$2.0 million decrease in costs related to other early development candidates and unallocated costs; and - o \$1.6 million decrease in our costs associated with SRK-015, due to timing of manufacturing development in 2018. - \$7.4 million increase in internal research and development costs, which was primarily driven by an increase in employee compensation and benefits costs, associated with increased headcount and related overhead as we continued to build out our research and development functions, in addition to an increase in facility costs as we added the additional space to our current location in July 2018.
+- An increase in our external research and development costs of \$10.8 million, which primarily consisted of: - \$8.6 million increase in costs associated with apitegromab, due primarily to costs from our TOPAZ Phase 2 clinical trial, including clinical drug supply manufacturing; and - 9 \$2.3 million increase in costs associated with SRK-181.
+Our DRAGON Phase 1 clinical trial was initiated during the first quarter of 2020 and the increase is associated with clinical trial costs. - \$9.0 million increase in internal research and development costs, which was primarily driven by an increase in employee compensation and benefits costs, associated with increased headcount and related overhead as we continued to expand our research and development functions in addition to an increase in facility costs due to our new office and laboratory space at 301 Binney Street in Cambridge, Massachusetts.

-We expect our research and development expenses to increase as we continue to advance the development of our product candidates, including SRK-015, through our TOPAZ Phase 2 clinical trial, and SRK-181, through our Phase 1 clinical trial.
+We expect our research and development expenses to increase as we continue to advance the development of our product candidates, including apitegromab, completing our TOPAZ Phase 2 clinical trial and planning for the Phase 3 clinical trial program, and SRK-181, through our DRAGON Phase 1 clinical trial.
 Additionally, we expect to continue to conduct research under the Gilead collaboration.
+However, as described above in COVID-19 Pandemic, the ultimate extent of the impact of the COVID-19 pandemic on our results of operations will depend on future developments, which are highly uncertain.
+Accordingly, we cannot fully predict the extent to which our business and results of operations will be affected.